Cal Raleigh Player Props: Mariners vs. Red Sox

-On Monday, Cal Raleigh (.514 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners play the Boston Red Sox, whose starting pitcher will be Nick Pivetta.
-First pitch is at 9:40 PM ET.
+Cal Raleigh -- batting .289 in his past 10 games -- will be in action for the Seattle Mariners versus the Boston Red Sox, with Brayan Bello on the hill, on August 1 at 9:40 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Diamondbacks.
+In his last appearance, he mashed two homers in his previous game (going 2-for-4) against the Red Sox.

 Cal Raleigh Game Info & Props vs. the Red Sox